 History of Petticoat Lane

-Street names tended to be descriptive in the days before street signs, or literacy, and their names would tell people what went on in the area.
-It is thought that Hogs Lane got its name from the pigs that bakers kept in the street, although it may also have been a reference to an old droving road that was used to bring livestock into the city, dating back many centuries earlier.
+Street names tended to be descriptive in the days before street signs or literacy, and their names would tell people what went on in the area.
+It is thought that Hogs Lane got its name from the pigs that bakers kept in the street, although it may also have been a reference to an old droving road used to bring livestock into the city, dating back many centuries earlier.

 Huguenot Weavers